Discovering and Visualizing Hierarchy in Multivariate Data: Results

 \subsubsection{Flow Cytometry}

 Multi-parameter flow cytometry allows to measure multiple characteristics of single cells simultaneously; it provides insights into cellular differentiation, cellular hierarchy and disease diagnostics.
 Despite the increase in throughput and the number of parameters per single cell, there are limited number of methods for visualizing and analyzing multidimensional single-cell data.
-Moreover, cell differentiation creates the underlying hierarchy among the cell populations; traditional clustering algorithms are capable of finding mature cell populations (heterogeneity), whereas they ignore the continuity of phenotypes.
+Moreover, cell differentiation creates the underlying hierarchy among the cell populations.
+Traditional clustering algorithms are capable of finding mature cell populations (heterogeneity), whereas they ignore the continuity of phenotypes.
 As an attempt to capture this important aspect in cell populations, we apply our methods to the mouse bone marrow data studied in \cite{Qiu2011}.

-We regard each cell as one observation in the sample space, i.e., if there are $n$ markers attached to a single cell, then the whole data set is generated from a hypothetical $n$ dimensional distribution.
+We regard each cell as one sample in the sample space, i.e., if there are $d$ markers attached to a single cell, then the whole data set is generated from a hypothetical $d$ dimensional distribution.
 Mature cell populations concentrate in some high density areas, i.e., the modes or local maxima on the domain.
-Through learning the $n$ dimensional density and constructing the affiliated sub-level trees by adjusting the levels of partition tree, the cell populations are clustered around branches on the sub-level tree; based on the expression levels of markers in these populations, we can infer their hierarchy accordingly.
+By learning the $d$ dimensional density and constructing the affiliated level-set trees, each cell population is clustered around the set of sub-cubes in each branch of the level-set tree.
+Based on the expression levels of markers in these populations, we can infer their hierarchy accordingly.

 One practical issue needs to be addressed for most of the Cytometry analysis techniques: there is asymmetry in sub-populations; by optimizing a predefined loss function, it is possible that some sparse yet crucial populations are overlooked if the algorithms take most of the efforts to control the loss in denser areas.
-A remedy for this issue is to perform a down-sampling \cite{Aghaeepour2013, Qiu2011} step to roughly equalize the densities among populations then up-sampling after populations are identified; however, this step is dangerous that it may fails to sample enough cells in sparse populations, as a result, these populations are lost in the down-sampled data.
-In contrast, our approach does not require down-sampling step, and the asymmetry among populations are captured by their densities.
+A remedy for this issue is to perform a down-sampling \cite{Aghaeepour2013, Qiu2011} step to roughly equalize the densities among populations then up-sampling after populations are identified.
+However, this step is dangerous that it may fails to sample enough cells in sparse populations, as a result, these populations are lost in the down-sampled data.
+In contrast, our approach does not require down-sampling step, and the asymmetry among populations are captured by the densities in sub-cubes.